This post is an update to my March 16 post, Flu and the Trail.

 I get it, though.
 Thru-hiking is hard.
 Really hard.
 And even well-behaved people can’t be on their best behavior ALL the time.
 There are going to be times when hikers are pre-occupied with their planning and their own issues.
 The issues that make thru-hikers want to hike until it hurts, and beyond.
 The icky issues that can arise between thru-hikers while on trail aren’t fun, either.
 There has to be selfishness on the trail, selfish decisions that get a hiker forward.
 Heck, I credit the selfishness of my own PCT thru-hike with my recovery from crippling co-dependency.
 My hike.
 My miles, my food, my water, my camp, my walk, my sleep, my eat, my walk.
 Me, me me.
 I didn’t allow people to walk with me (except rarely) and I almost always camped alone.
 It was my time, focusing only on me.
 It was healing.

 But selfishness during a pandemic is where I draw the line.
 Planning a hike during a pandemic involves a sort of “exceptionalista” it-won’t-happen-to-me and/or the-rules-apply-to-everyone-else thinking.
+Reductio ad absurdum thinkers believe it’s okay to violate a rule or norm because “it’s just me, just this one time.”
+Look – there are thousands of people on the trail.
 It’s a sign you’re violating social mores (or ethics, or common sense) when you’ve got to close your Facebook group so you can hive mind.
 I don’t want to have anything to do with people who are planning thru-hikes during this time.
 Especially not dangerous thru-hikes like the Hayduke.
 And so I am not answering emails about that trail.

 Despite what I learned trying to help other people on the trail, it is true that putting other people before yourself is most rewarding.
 They say the best antidote for anxiety and depression is to focus and put work into helping other people, and I find that true as well.
+Finding friends amongst people who share a passion is also awesome.
 I was happier and more wise for the time I spent working with PCT hikers over the year.
 And contrary to how it must seem, I like most of them!
 They actually remind me of my Hooper Detox patients – some of the brightest, funniest, most creative and playful souls you’ll ever meet.

 My 2020 hikes